top of page

 It’s up to you to show that the injury was related to your job in some way.
 This can be a challenge.
 An accident that occurs in a workplace will often have at least one witness.
 When you’re working from home, the only potential witnesses might be your dog, cat, another member of your household, or you may have no witnesses at all.

 When a workers’ comp claim comes down to your word and your word alone, details are crucial.
-A skilled legal professional can help explore your options and determine whether you have a strong claim for workers’ compensation benefits.
+A skilled personal injury lawyer can help explore your options and determine whether you have a strong claim for workers’ compensation benefits.

 bottom of page